crisbal/Flask-Blog-Blueprint/README.md

 ```
 * Configure the blog by editing the files "Routes.py" and "Config.py" located in the blog folder you just pasted
     * I suggest to edit at least secret_key, username and password in "Config.py"
+* Run "setup.py" from the root directory of your app.
-* Restart your main app
+* Restart your app

 ##License